+Master of Education in Elementary Education K-6 Concentration.
+Thesis Option

+Program Requirements Credits

+Total Credit Hours 36.0

 Baccalaureate degree from an accredited college or university.
 Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
 Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
 Submit two letters of recommendation from persons qualified to evaluate student's ability to pursue graduate study in education.
 Must have at least a Class A Level License in a teaching field.

-Professional Education Core
+Professional Education Core 12.0

 EDUC 610 And EDUC 641 Or EDUC 630 And EDUC 650 And EDUC 690 (EDUC 690 is a prerequisite for EDUC 698 and must be one of first 6 semester hours earned as an M.Ed. degree-seeking graduate student in the School of Education)

-Specialization Area
+Specialization Area 12.0

 Choose four from the following courses in consultation with an advisor.
 ELEM 640 is required.
 ELEM 533 Or ELEM 534 Or ELEM 623 Or ELEM 640 Or ELEM 691 Or READ 610

+Product of Learning 3.0

+EDUC 698

-Concentration
+Concentration 6.0

 Choose one of the following concentration options in consultation with an advisor.
 Option A. Early Childhood ELEM 552 And ELEM 553 Or Option B. Mathematics.
 Choose 2 of the following in consultation with advisor.
 ELEM 505 Or ELEM 530 Or ELEM 540 Or Option C. Literacy.
-READ 512 Or READ 513 Or READ 516 Or READ 552 Or READ 605 Or READ 610 Or READ 618 Or READ 621 Or READ 622 may include no more than 12 hours graduate study.
-Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
-Submit two letters of recommendation from persons qualified to evaluate student's ability to pursue graduate study in education.
-Must have at least a Class A Level License in a teaching field.
-Professional Education Core 12.0 EDUC 610 And EDUC 641 Or EDUC 630 And EDUC 650 And EDUC 690 (EDUC 690 is a prerequisite for EDUC 698 and must be one of first 6 semester hours earned as an M.Ed. degree-seeking graduate student in the School of Education) Specialization Area 12.0 Choose four from the following courses in consultation with an advisor.
-ELEM 640 is required.
-ELEM 533 Or ELEM 534 Or ELEM 623 Or ELEM 640 Or ELEM 691 Or READ 610 Product of Learning 3.0 EDUC 698 Concentration 6.0 Choose one of the following concentration options in consultation with an advisor.
-Option A. Early Childhood ELEM 552 And ELEM 553 Or Option B. Mathematics.
-Choose 2 of the following in consultation with advisor.
-ELEM 505 Or ELEM 530 Or ELEM 540 Or Option C. Literacy.
-READ 512 Or READ 513 Or READ 516 Or READ 552 Or READ 605 Or READ 610 Or READ 618 Or READ 621 Or READ 622 Electives 3.0 Master of Education in Reading Education K-12 Concentration.
-Project-portfolio Option Program Requirements Credits Total Credit Hours 36.0 30.0 Baccalaureate degree from an accredited college or university.
+READ 512 Or READ 513 Or READ 516 Or READ 552 Or READ 605 Or READ 610 Or READ 618 Or READ 621 Or READ 622 Electives

+Master of Education in Reading Education K-12 Concentration.
+Project-portfolio Option Program Requirements Credits Total Credit Hours 36.0 Baccalaureate degree from an accredited college or university.
 Must have a Standard Professional I teaching license.
 Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
 Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
 Submit two letters of recommendation from persons qualified to evaluate student's ability to pursue graduate study in education.
-12.0 qualified to evaluate student's ability to pursue graduate study in education.
-12.0 qualified to evaluate student's ability to pursue graduate study in education.
-Professional Education Core EDUC 610 And EDUC 641 Or EDUC 630 And EDUC 650 And EDUC 690 (EDUC 690 must be one of first 6 semester hours earned as an M.Ed. degree-seeing graduate student in the School 12.0 qualified to evaluate student's ability to pursue graduate study in education.
-Professional Education Core EDUC 610 And EDUC 641 Or EDUC 630 And EDUC 650 And EDUC 690 (EDUC 690 must be one of first 6 semester hours earned as an M.Ed. degree-seeing graduate student in the School of Education) qualified to evaluate student's ability to pursue graduate study in education.
-Professional Education Core EDUC 610 And EDUC 641 Or EDUC 630 And EDUC 650 And EDUC 690 (EDUC 690 must be one of first 6 semester hours earned as an M.Ed. degree-seeing graduate student in the School of Education) Specialization Area READ 552 And READ 605 And READ 610 And READ 618 And READ 620 And READ 623 And choose one of the following: ELEM 623 Or ELEM 680 Or READ 516 Or READ 612 Or
+Professional Education Core 12.0 EDUC 610 And EDUC 641 Or EDUC 630 And EDUC 650 And EDUC 690 (EDUC 690 must be one of first 6 semester hours earned as an M.Ed. degree-seeing graduate student in the School of Education) Specialization Area 21.0 READ 552 And READ 605 And READ 610 And READ 618 And READ 620 And READ 623 And choose one of the following: ELEM 623 Or ELEM 680 Or READ 516 Or READ 612 Or Another elective approved by the reading coordinator.
+Product of Learning 3.0 READ 698should be taken during the last regular semester of coursework.

-Master of Education in Elementary Education K-6 Concentration.
-Thesis Option

-Baccalaureate degree from an accredited college or university.
-Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which

-Master of Education in Reading Education K-12 Concentration.
-Thesis Option Program Requirements Credits Total Credit Hours